Scholarships for Current Students

-The Higher Education Emergency Relief Fund (HEERF II) is funded by the federal government and provides currently enrolled U.S. Citizens and Permanent Residents with financial aid grants, which can be used for any component of the student's Cost of Attendance or emergency costs that arise due to coronavirus, such as tuition, food, housing, health care, or child care.
-Students must demonstrate exceptional need, as determined by the information provided on the 2020-21 Free Application for Federal Student Aid (FAFSA).
-Additional eligibility criteria is included in the application.
+The Higher Education Emergency Relief Fund (HEERF III) is funded by the federal government and provides enrolled students with financial aid grants, which can be used for any component of the student's Cost of Attendance or emergency costs that arise due to coronavirus, such as tuition, food, housing, health care, or child care.
+Students must demonstrate exceptional need, as determined by the information provided on the 2021-22 Free Application for Federal Student Aid (FAFSA).
+Additional eligibility criteria is included on the application.

 Student Emergency Fund

 The Student Emergency Fund assists students during a time of crisis where a clear need exists.
 This fund supplements existing financial resources to help students who are unable to meet immediate and essential expenses because of a temporary hardship caused by loss of a job or benefit, accident, illness, death of a family member, fire damage or a need for temporary housing.
 Funds do not need to be repaid.